Katie-Alice/RS2_Robots4Good/README.md

-# Robotics Studio 2: Robot for Good Demo
+# Robots for Good Demo

 ## Overview
 This project contains the demos for the Robotics Studio 2: Robots for Good Lecture.
 The first part is a simple web-cam based facial emotion recognition (ER) demo.
 The second part has a terminal simulator combined with the ER demo.